Scouting in Wales: Gwent Scout Area

 The area has a long history of Scouting with groups in the area by 1910 with the first recorded decision to establish a troop in May 1908.
 Records of these exist through newspaper records and minute books from trustees dating back to 1927.
 Notable in the area is the 25th Newport Air Scouts, who are the only Royal Air Force recognised Scout troop in Wales.
 The area runs a series of regular events including Gwentrek, an expedition challenge for Scouts and Explorer Scouts.

+The area has a campsite at Botany Bay in the Wye Valley.

 Mid Glamorgan Scout Area

 Mid Glamorgan Scout Area is located within the South Welsh Scout Region and is named for the preserved county of Mid Glamorgan.
 It covers the county boroughs of Bridgend, Caerphilly, Merthyr Tydfil and Rhondda Cynon Taf.
 It is led by an area commissioner, along with a team of 16 volunteers at area and district levels.
 The area is split into four Scout districts which follow the council boundaries: